Anthony-R-G/ConservationApp/README.md

 •Data is packaged from multiple sources, among which include the [International Union for Conservation of Nature](https://www.iucnredlist.org/) and [World Wide Fund for Nature](https://www.worldwildlife.org/).
 This is to ensure that the data is accurate and up-to-date.

-•Clicking on any animal brings the user to a page displaying more information about the animal as well as the option to be redirected to a donation page to help support conservation efforts.
+•Clicking on any animal brings you to a page where you can learn more about that specific animal.

+•Each page also has a large red donation button that will redirect you to a site to help support conservation efforts.

 •One major design principle behind the app is keeping the look of it clean and visually appealing.
 Learning should be fun!